AleixRuiz/songs-of-syx-edit-difficulty-v70-py/README.md

 It automatically handles the decompression and re-compression of the game's save format, making editing safe and easy.

+## ⚠️ Important Prerequisites
+1. **Disable Steam Cloud**: Before editing, ensure Steam Cloud synchronization is disabled for the game.
+If enabled, Steam might overwrite your edited save file with the cloud version.
+2. **Verify Save File Format**: This tool is designed for save files with the specific version identifier in their name.
+Look for files ending with a pattern similar to `-19b03b754bd-460010-402243d7-0` (e.g., `mysave-19b03b754bd-460010-402243d7-0.save`).

 ## 🚀 Quick Start Guide

 ### 1. Installation